-- In a saucepan, bring to a boil the sugar, water, vanilla extract, lemon zest, and cinnamon.
+- In a saucepan, bring to a boil the sugar, water, vanilla extract, lemon zest, and cinnamon stick.
 Cook until a thermometer reads a temperature of 220°F (100°C).
 Resist the urge to stir!

 - Separately, whisk the milk, flour, and salt together very thoroughly.
 Cook over medium heat, whisking constantly, for about 5 minutes or until well combined and the milk is thickened.
 Take off the heat and let cool for 10 minutes.

 - Once cooled, whisk in the egg yolks.
-Then add the sugar syrup, and mix until everything is well-combined.
+Then add the sugar syrup (first removing the cinnamon stick), and mix until everything is well-combined.
 Strain into a measuring jug.

 - Meanwhile, cut the puff pastry sheet into two pieces and place them on top of each other.
 Tightly roll the sheets into a log, from the short side.
 Next, cut the log into 12 evenly sized pieces.